 Randall’s Island Park offers a range of family-friendly events and activities.
 The Randall’s Island Park Alliance (RIPA) hosts a variety of free public events that promote fun and exploration for our younger visitors.
 These drop-in events range from outdoor movie nights to guided walking tours.
 For those looking for something completely unstructured, the Park offers miles of waterfront pathways, the Scylla Playground, outdoor art installations and many acres of green space.

 In addition to family fun, RIPA offers athletic programs and environmental education programs for children.
 Learn more below.

 Outdoor Movie Nights

 Where better to see a movie than in the great outdoors on Randall’s Island, surrounded by stunning urban vistas!
 RIPA, in partnership with the NYC Parks Department, is excited to screen multiple critically-acclaimed films during the summer.
-Please check our Events page for details as we get closer to summer 2017.
+Please see our movie listings below.
 Free.

 Miniature Golf & Batting Cages

 Randall’s Island Park offers a 36-hole miniature golf course, batting cages, a driving range, a club house with complimentary wi-fi service, and a beer garden and grill.
 Birthday parties and other private events can be hosted at this facility.
 Check the Randall’s Island Golf Center’s website for fees and other information.

 Waterfront Exploration Day